 If the symptoms of occlusion appear once you have left the clinic, you need to ensure you see your practitioner ASAP.
 If this is not possible, you need to go to the nearest A&E to get seen by a doctor or nurse.
 You’ll need to explain the treatment you have had fully so that they can fix the issue as quickly as possible.

 I know this all sounds scary!
 But it’s important to understand that in the wrong hands, fillers really can be frightening.
-However, if you choose the right kind of practitioner (those who are medically qualified, prescribing practitioners with significant experience injecting fillers) the risk of complications is actually extremely low.
+However, if you choose an appropriately trained and qualified practitioner (those who are medically qualified, prescribing practitioners with significant experience injecting fillers) the risk of complications is actually extremely low.